 Arrive promptly to the designated meeting place.
 Introduce yourself, give a firm handshake and make eye contact.

 If you haven’t made application, bring a resume.

 Be energetic and enthusiastic but natural.

-Listen to your interviewer.
+Listen to your interviewer and answer the question.

 Be honest.
 Be yourself.